v-rgrace/Viva/Viva/glint/setup/insights-to-glint.md

 >[!IMPORTANT]
 >This feature is currently available to public preview customers only.
 Features described here are subject to change.
->
->Also, please be advised of a current limitation in the Glint admin UI: *All* Viva Insights purchased license counts are showing instead of only the applied/deployed license counts.
->

 Glint customers can import behavioral data from Microsoft Viva Insights to supplement their Viva Glint survey data for a better understanding of how your organization’s way of working impacts the employee experience.

 -	Explore employee sentiment relative to behaviors